bhupendraparihar/complete-frontend-skilllync/README.md

-# complete-frontend-skilllync

-## Creating html mockup for home page, you are supposed to use only html, no css for this challenge.
+## Creating html mockup for home page

-### User Story 1: Create a folder name challenge-2, inside that create a file name "index.html"
+#### User Story 1: Create a folder name challenge-2, inside that create a file name "index.html"

-### User Story 2: Inside challenge-2 folder, create a folder called images.
+#### User Story 2: Inside challenge-2 folder, create a folder called images.
 This images folder should contain all the required images.
 Download all the images required from this link.

-### User Story 3: your index.html should contain html5 template
+#### User Story 3: your index.html should contain html5 template
 ```html
 <!DOCTYPE html>
 <html lang="en">